 “Because glitter particles are typically one millimetre in size or smaller,” notes Tolpigin, “They can be ingested by a range of sea creatures when glitter is washed into our waterways.”
 A recent study estimates that humans could be ingesting anywhere from 39,000 to 52,000 microplastic particles a year.
 Big yikes.

 Because this is a relatively new problem, scientists are still unsure of the health impacts of this on people, but it’s not looking great: different plastics have different toxicities and accumulated plastic could also damage our gut and immune system if we ingest it.

 Aside from the environmental and internal damage, glitter makeup could potentially just damage the very face you’re trying to make cute.
 “The sharp edges of glitter pieces can cause redness, burning, stinging, and an itchy rash called irritant dermatitis,” explained dermatologist Dr. Devika Icecreamwala, and truly worst-case scenario, could get in your eye and cause trauma to your cornea.
 Please no.

-Sidebar: the use of beauty products in and of themselves is cited in one paper as an “understudied source of environmental chemical exposures.”
+The use of beauty products in and of themselves is cited in one paper as an “understudied source of environmental chemical exposures.”
 In the great experimental game of companies sliding ingredients (and potential toxins) into consumer beauty products, it is predominantly women who are the guinea pigs.